 Yes, Guitar Center pays up to $1,000 cash for used gear.
 If your valuation is over $1,000, they will pay the remainder in different ways depending on the store:

 - A check in the amount exceeding $1,000

 - A prepaid GC Visa card

 As with everything used, this is at the discretion of the individual store and the manager in the store at the time.

 Do’s and Don’ts of Trading in at Guitar Center

 Don’t call or email GC looking for a quote.
 Guitar Center will not respond to such queries as their policy mandates an in-person inspection and evaluation of the instrument.

 Polish, clean, restring – do whatever it takes to make your gear look nice and shiny.
 First impressions matter, and you don’t want to walk in with a guitar with rusted strings or a pedal covered in a layer of dust.

-Do your research before you go in with implausible expectations and get disappointed.
-Find a used listing on GC or other used markets of the exact same gear that you want to sell.
-The trade in offer that GC will make will be 60% of the price you see on that listing.
+Do your research instead of going in with implausible expectations and coming away disappointed.
+Find a used listing on GC or other used markets of the exact same gear you want to sell.
+The trade-in offer from GC will be 60% of the price you see on that listing.

-If you are selling in the used market, don’t forget to factor in shipping in the final price.
-If you sell a pedal for $150 but shipping costs you $50, you’ve only made $100.
+If you are selling in the used market, don’t forget to factor in shipping for the final price.
+If you sell a pedal for $150, but shipping costs you $50, you’ve only made $100.